michaeltoth/projects/LendingClub.md

 Tags: R, Projects
 Slug: LendingClub
 author_gplusid: 103836786232018210272
 Summary: This post briefly discusses the background of peer-to-peer lending before diving into some exploratory data analysis on the Lending Club data set.
-This will be the first in a series of posts designed to create a predictive model to determine the probability of default in for peer-to-peer loans.
+This will be the first in a series of posts with the aim of creating a predictive model to determine the probability of default for peer-to-peer loans.

 In case you're unfamiliar, Lending Club is the world's largest peer-to-peer lending company, offering a platform for borrowers and lenders to work directly with one another, eliminating the need for a financial intermediary like a bank.
-Removing the middle-man generally allows both borrowers and lenders to receive better interest rates than they otherwise would, which makes peer-to-peer lending an attractive proposition.
+Removing the middle-man generally allows both borrowers and lenders to benefit from better interest rates than they otherwise would, which makes peer-to-peer lending an attractive proposition.
 This post will be the first in a series of posts analyzing the probability of default and expected return of Lending Club notes.
 In this first post, I'll cover some of the background on Lending Club, talk about getting and cleaning the loan data, and perform some exploratory analysis on the available variables and outcomes.
-In subsequent posts, I'll work on developing a predictive model for determining the probability of default for a given loan. *Before investing, it is always important to fully understand the risks, and this post does not constitute investment advice in either Lending Club or in Lending Club notes.*
+In subsequent posts, I'll work on developing a predictive model for determining the loan default probabilities. *Before investing, it is always important to fully understand the risks, and this post does not constitute investment advice in either Lending Club or in Lending Club notes.*

 ## Background and Gathering Data

-Lending Club makes all past borrower data freely available [on their website](https://www.lendingclub.com/info/download-data.action) for review, and this is the data that I will be referencing throughout this post.
+Lending Club makes all past borrower data freely available [on their website](https://www.lendingclub.com/info/download-data.action) for review, and I will be referencing the 2012-2013 data throughout this post.

 To download the 2012-2013 data from Lending Club: